itszero/PiPS5/README.md

 Raspberry Pi can emulate USB gadgets so we emulate it as a USB mass storage device that PS5 can write into and than we start a web server which provide you UI to access into the content of that emulated storage.

-Note that will the access is enabled on the Web UI, the storage will be unmounted from PS5.
+While the access is enabled on the Web UI, the storage will be unmounted from PS5.
 You will need to lock it again for it to be usable on PS5.

 # Setup